minunn/trash-client/README.md

 # trash-client
 trash client
-Welcome to TRASH Client By Minunn !
+Welcome to TRASH Client By Minunn for VR** !